INDUSTRIAL ENTERPRISES

 Year

-Basic data on industrial enterprises are derived from the Statistical Register of Active Enterprises (ASIA), which is updated annually through a process that integrates information from both administrative sources managed by public bodies or private companies, as well as statistical sources.
-The regular maintenance of this register by ISTAT ensures the continuous update of active economic units, providing an official and authoritative source of data, harmonized at the European level according to current EU provisions on the structure and demography of enterprises.
+The basic data on industrial enterprises are derived from the Statistical Register of Active Enterprises (ASIA), updated annually through the integration of information from both administrative sources—managed by public bodies or private companies—and statistical sources.
+The consistent maintenance of this register by Istat ensures the regular updating of all active economic units and provides an official and authoritative data source, harmonized at the European level according to current EU regulations, on the structure and demography of the enterprise population.

 Undefinable